rtbrick/bngblaster/docsrc/sources/routing/ospf.rst

 Configuration
 ~~~~~~~~~~~~~

-Following an example OSPFv2 configuration with two instances
+Following is an example OSPFv2 configuration with two instances
 attached to two network interfaces.

 .. code-block:: json